nrepl/weasel/README.md

 ## Usage

-Weasel is intended to be used with Chas Emerick's [piggieback][piggieback] nREPL middleware.
+Weasel is intended to be used with nREPL's [piggieback][] middleware.
 Once you've set that up, add Weasel as a dependency to `project.clj`:

 ```clojure